Texas Department of Criminal Justice

 The Commissary and Trust Fund Department is responsible for the administration and operation of the agency's commissaries and inmate trust fund.

 The inmate trust fund provides offenders access to personal funds for the purchase of commissary items, craft shop supplies, periodicals and subscriptions, some over-the-counter medications, and other approved expenditures.
-Approximately 90 percent of all funds deposited to the trust fund are received from offenders' families and friends.
-An automated remittance system is used to encode, image, endorse, and facilitate the electronic posting of the large number of deposits collected by the trust fund.
-In Fiscal Year 2006, more than 1.7 million deposits totaling in excess of $96.7 million were received and processed.
+In Fiscal Year 2007, more than 1.8 million deposits totaling $101.2 million were received and processed.
+An automated remittance system is used to encode, image, endorse and facilitate the electronic posting of the large number of deposits collected by the trust fund.

 The department operates two warehouse and distribution centers that provide merchandise for resale at commissary locations throughout the state.
-Merchandise sold ranges from candy, packaged meat products, and coffee and soft drinks to greeting cards, shoes, and electronics.
-Utilizing an offender's bar-coded identification card, the commissary's point-of-sale system automatically records detailed sales transaction information and debits the offender's trust fund account.
-Sales from commissary operations exceeded $78.3 million in Fiscal Year 2006.
+Merchandise sold includes candy, packaged meat products, coffee, soft drinks, greeting cards, shoes and electronics.
+Utilizing an offender's bar-coded identification card, the commissary's point-of-sale system records detailed sales transaction information and debits the offender's trust fund account.
+Sales from commissary operations exceeded $81.8 million in Fiscal Year 2007.

-In addition to supporting ongoing commissary and trust fund operations, income from commissary sales is used to fund or supplement certain offender programs.
+In addition to supporting the commissary and trust fund operations, income from commissary sales is used to fund or supplement other offender programs.
 These include recreational activities, sports and fitness equipment, television equipment (located in common viewing areas), library books and supplies, and the Echo newspaper available to offenders.

 Contracts and Procurement Department

 The Contracts and Procurement Department is responsible for procuring the goods and services necessary to support the mission of the agency.
-Highly trained certified purchasers and contract administrators procure the right goods and services at the right time and at the right price while being consistent with laws, regulations, internal policy, and sound business judgment.
+Highly-trained certified purchasers and contract specialists approve, record and process purchases requisitioned by agency staff.
+The department's mission is to acquire the right goods and services, at the right time, and at the right price in accordance with laws, rules, policies, and sound business judgment.
 Agency requirements range from basic needs, such as food for offenders, to complex professional services and construction projects.
-The lawful, timely, and cost-effective procurement of goods and services enables other divisions to meet their goals in support of the overall mission of the agency.

-The HUB Program's primary mission is to promote full and equal business opportunities to Historically Underutilized Businesses (HUBs).
-HUBs, as defined by the Texas Building and Procurement Commission (TBPC), are businesses that have been historically underutilized and have at least 51 percent ownership in the following groups:
+The primary mission of the HUB Program is to promote full and equal business opportunities to historically underutilized businesses.
+HUBs, as defined by the Texas Comptroller of Public Accounts, are businesses that have been historically underutilized and have at least 51 percent ownership in the following groups:

 - Asia-Pacific Americans